Pyramidal alkene

 Pyramidal alkenes are alkenes in which the two carbon atoms making up the double bond are not coplanar with their four substituents.
 This deformation results from geometric constraints.
-Pyramidal alkenes only are of interest because much can be learned from them about the nature of chemical bonding.
+Pyramidal alkenes are of interest because much can be learned from them about the nature of chemical bonding.

 Energetics

 Twisting to a 90° dihedral angle between two of the groups on the carbons requires less energy than the strength of a pi bond, and the bond still holds.
 The carbons of the double bond become pyramidal, which allows preserving some p orbital alignment—and hence pi bonding.
 The other two attached groups remain at a larger dihedral angle.
 This contradicts a common textbook assertion that the two carbons retain their planar nature when twisting, in which case the p orbitals would rotate enough away from each other to be unable to sustain a pi bond.
 In a 90°-twisted alkene, the p orbitals are only misaligned by 42° and the strain energy is only around 40 kcal/mol.
 In contrast, a fully broken pi bond has an energetic cost of around 65 kcal/mol.